Outlook 2023: Global and thematic equities

 Fears of a deep recession may prove unfounded

-An ongoing economic slowdown seems inevitable given the above, but fears of a deep recession may prove unfounded, at least in some markets.
+An ongoing economic slowdown seems inevitable given the above, but fears of a deep recession may prove unfounded, at least in some countries.
 With unemployment so low, consumers are better able to weather higher costs.
+Government action to provide support with energy bills also cushions that impact too.
 It is notable that household balance sheets, which benefitted from a considerable build-up of savings during the Covid-19 pandemic, provide a buffer for many consumers (although clearly not sufficiently for the poorest income groups).

 The picture is similar in the corporate sector, where leverage is relatively low and of longer-than-average duration.

-Overall, while material economic challenges remain, inflation may be less entrenched and the economic downturn less severe than many envisage.
+Overall, the above suggests to us that, while material economic challenges remain, inflation may be less entrenched and the economic downturn less severe than many envisage.
 This is potentially most likely in the US, which is effectively self-sufficient in energy, benefits substantially from the fact that nearly all major commodities are priced in US dollars and has positive immigration.
 In Europe, including the UK, the picture is unfortunately much more nuanced.

 An earnings recession